-Kelp Has Been Touted As The New Kale, But It's Been Slow To Catch On
+Kelp Has Been Touted As The New Kale, But It Has Been Slow To Catch On

 "Seaweed is not a center-of-the-plate ingredient traditionally," Tila says.
 "It lacks fat.
 It has savoriness, [but] it lacks the protein feeling from meat, so it was really difficult to pair it into something to try and make it the star of the show."

 He explains that kelp has a distinct, strong ocean flavor; and an unfamiliar, slippery, dense texture — features that can take time for Americans to get used to.
-He works in large-scale corporate food service, and says seaweed will be mainstream if it becomes the center of the plate in those settings.
+He works in large-scale corporate food service and says seaweed will be mainstream if it becomes the center of the plate in those settings.

-"You're still in the early-adopting phase, I don't think we're even close to the middle," Tila says.
+"You're still in the early-adopting phase; I don't think we're even close to the middle," Tila says.
 "It's going to be, in my opinion, quite a few years."

-Alan Yu reports for member station WHYY's health and science show, The Pulse, in Philadelphia.
+Alan Yu reports for NPR member station WHYY's health and science show, The Pulse, in Philadelphia.